 When you hold Binance Coin on the Binance exchange, you can opt to pay trading fees with BNB, regardless of which pair you are trading.
-When you do, you get a 25% discount compared to the normal trading fees.
+When you do, you get a 25% discount on spot and margin fees, and 10% on futures fees, compared to the normal rate.

 You can switch the “pay fees with BNB” option on or off in your Binance account settings at any time.

 How does BNB unlock higher trading fee volume discounts?

 Like many other exchanges, Binance offers discounts for higher-volume traders.
 But unlike other exchanges, these high-volume traders are also required to hold certain amounts of BNB in their accounts to unlock these discounts.

 How does BNB work as a major trading pair?